peteroupc/html3dutil/doc/H3DU.BezierCurve.md

 #### Return Value

 An array of the result of
 the evaluation.
-Its length will be equal to the length of a control point, as specified in the constructor.
+It will have as many elements as a control point, as specified in the constructor.
 (Type: Array.&lt;Number>)

 #### Example